Skip to main content

 ROI Analysis

-The debt-to-income ratio, calculated by dividing the median debt by the one-year earnings, is approximately 0.46.
-This indicates that the median debt is about 46% of the median one-year earnings.
+The debt-to-income ratio, calculated by dividing the median debt by the one-year earnings, is 0.46.
+This means the median debt is 46% of the one-year earnings.

 Generated from College Scorecard & IPEDS data